colmap/colmap/doc/faq.rst

 or you want to execute COLMAP on a machine without an attached display and without CUDA support, you can run all steps on the CPU by specifying the appropriate options (e.g., ``--SiftExtraction.use_gpu=false`` for the feature extraction step).
-But not that this might result in a significant slow-down of the reconstruction pipeline.
+But note that this might result in a significant slow-down of the reconstruction pipeline.
+Please, also note that feature extraction on the CPU can consume excessive RAM for large images in the default settings, which might require manually reducing the maximum image size using ``--SiftExtraction.max_image_size`` and/or setting ``--SiftExtraction.first_octave 0`` or by manually limiting the number of threads using ``--SiftExtraction.num_threads``.

 Multi-GPU support in feature extraction/matching